ArchiMate Definition

 archimate definition

 Clear-cut communication between different domains in an Enterprise has always been a problem.
 To overcome this problem in architecture, ArchiMate was introduced.
-But what is this architecture language exactly and how does it help business and IT to communicate their architectures?
+But what is this architecture language exactly, and how does it help businesses and IT to communicate their architectures?

 Definition